beynar/svelte-themes/README.md

 <SvelteTheme />
 <slot />
 ```

 ## Reading and updating the theme

+Svelte-themes exports

-Svelte-themes exports a `themeStore` writable store as its default so you can access the theme props anywhere in you app.
+- a `theme` writable store as its default so you can access the theme props anywhere in you app

-Svelte-themes also export a `setTheme` function so you can easily switch the theme.
+- `setTheme` function so you can easily switch the theme.

 ```tsx
 <script>